 Preferably you should use a mild detergent such as dish detergent but if there are stubborn stains you may need to use something stronger such as Mr. Clean but use this sparingly.
+Murphy's Oil Soap is also a good vinyl cleaner.
 Avoid products with bleach since this will deteriorate the stitching in the tarp.

 You can scrub the tarp on your hands and knees using a normal brush but if you have a brush that can be attached to a broom handle this is ideal.

 After you have finished scrubbing, rinse the tarp with a garden hose to get all of the soap and debris off.
 Be sure to dry the tarp well before putting it back on your RV.
 Moisture trapped under the tarp could cause mould to form.
 If you don't have an outdoor railing or line you can dry it on you can set it on your driveway until the top side dries completely then flip it over to dry the underside.